 116th Congress

 WEST CHICAGO— Today, Representative Lauren Underwood (IL-14) convened local child care providers to discuss access to affordable child care Illinois families.
 The coronavirus pandemic has exacerbated the existing child care access and affordability crisis.
+Underwood was joined by Shelley Bromberek-Lambert, Chief Reimagination Officer of YWCA Chicago and Renee McCauley, Co-Owner Nature's Scholars, who shared how the pandemic has significantly impacted child care providers and provided information for Illinois families.

 Opportunity for 14th District residents to meet with Underwood to share concerns and ask questions

 WASHINGTON — Congresswoman Lauren Underwood (IL-14) announced her successful efforts to deliver on important priorities for the Fourteenth District of Illinois including protecting the Affordable Care Act (ACA), funding groundbreaking science at Fermilab, and funding gun violence research in federal appropriations legislation.
+The legislation passed as a part of the second House appropriations package for Fiscal Year 2021, H.R.
+7617, which passed the House on July 31.

 WASHINGTON— Today, Congresswoman Lauren Underwood (IL-14) led the Illinois congressional delegation in urging Department of Education Secretary Betsy DeVos to rescind the Department's interim final rule that would improperly divert federal resources intended for public schools in the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) toward private schools.